contagon/handbook/handbook/38-church-policies-and-guidelines.md

 A bishop should also notify his stake president of instances of abuse.

 In countries that do not have a help line, a bishop who learns of abuse should contact his stake president.
-He will seek guidance from the area legal counsel at the area office.
+The stake president should seek guidance from the area legal counsel at the area office.
+He is also encouraged to counsel with the Family Services staff or the welfare and self-reliance manager at the area office.

 #### 38.6.2.2 Counseling in Cases of Abuse

-Stake presidents and bishops make every effort to counsel those who have been involved in abuse.
-Victims of abuse often suffer serious trauma and feelings of guilt.
-These victims are not guilty of sin.
-Leaders should be sensitive to them and give caring counsel and support to help them overcome the destructive effects of abuse.
-Leaders also give assurances of God’s love.
+Victims of abuse often suffer serious trauma.
+Stake presidents and bishops respond with heartfelt compassion and empathy.
+They provide spiritual counseling and support to help victims overcome the destructive effects of abuse.

+Sometimes victims have feelings of shame or guilt.
+Victims are not guilty of sin.
+Leaders help them and their families understand God’s love and the healing that comes through Jesus Christ and His Atonement (see [Alma 15:8](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/15.8?lang=eng#p8); [3 Nephi 17:9](https://www.churchofjesuschrist.org/study/scriptures/bofm/3-ne/17.9?lang=eng#p9)).

 Stake presidents and bishops should help those who have committed abuse to repent and to cease their abusive behavior.
 If an adult has committed a sexual sin against a child, the behavior may be very difficult to change.
 The process of repentance may be very prolonged.
 See [38.6.2.3](38-church-policies-and-guidelines.md#38623-child-or-youth-abuse).